Student's Guide to MLA Style (2021) | Citation & Format

 Pay attention to the punctuation.
-The author and source title close with a period.
-Every element within a container closes with a comma, and to close a container, again, a period is used (after the page numbers and database URL).
-The container titles are italicized.
+The author and source title elements each end with a period.
+Elements within a container are separated by commas, and a period is used to close the container.

 4. Other contributors

 Contributors are added right after the container title and always end with a comma.
-Use description like ‘translated by’, ‘directed by’ or ‘illustrated by’ to indicate the role of the contributor.
+Use a description like “translated by,” “directed by,” or “illustrated by” to indicate the role of the contributor.
 For example:

-When a source has three or more relevant contributors, you should shorten it again by only stating the name of the first contributor, followed by ‘et al.’.
+When a source has three or more contributors with the same role, include the name of the first contributor followed by “et al.”

-When there is more than one version of a source, such as a second edition book, an expanded version of a collection or a director’s cut of a movie, you should include the version name in your source entry.
-This helps to avoid confusion for your reader.
-For example:
+When there is more than one version of a source, you should include the version you used.
+For example, a second-edition book, an expanded version of a collection, or a director’s cut of a movie would require the version to be included:

 - Porter, Michael E. Competitive Strategy: Techniques for Analyzing Industries and Competitors.
-1st ed., Simon & Schuster, 1998.
+2nd ed., Simon and Schuster, 1998.

 - Columbus, Chris, director.
 Harry Potter and the Chamber of Secrets. director’s cut, Warner Bros., 2002.